 This “shortcut” no-churn style of ice cream relies on whipped cream and sweetened condensed milk to mimic the texture and flavor of traditional ice cream.
 It’s faster, easier, and a great way to start your homemade ice cream journey.

-I’ve shared a number of my favorite no-churn ice creams already, and if you missed them, be sure to check out my recipes for No-Churn Vanilla Ice Cream, No-Churn Strawberry Shortcake Ice Cream, and No-Churn Peach Ice Cream.
-But this chocolate version just might be my favorite yet.
+I’ve shared a number of my favorite no-churn ice creams already, but this chocolate version just might be my favorite yet.
 It’s rich and creamy, with a deep chocolate flavor that comes from high-quality cocoa powder.
-I also love it as a base for so many other fun ice cream recipes, so don’t miss the Variations section below for some customizations ideas!
+I also love it as a base for so many other fun ice cream recipes, so don’t miss the Variations section below for some customization ideas!

 🧾 What You’ll Need